Essential Oils for Seasonal Allergies

 Histamine can bind to cell receptor sites.
 Excess histamine can cause irritation and chronic inflammation of histamine receptor cells in the following areas:

-The immune system where histamine functions as a vasodilator (dilates blood vessels).
-Histamine receptors are also found in immune support organs including the sinuses, bone marrow, white blood cells, colon, liver, lung, small intestine, spleen, thymus, tonsils and can contribute to sneezing, runny nose, watery, red, itchy eyes, rashes, breathing troubles such as wheezing, severe coughs, asthma, or hiccups.
+The immune system, where histamine functions as a vasodilator, dilates blood vessels.
+Histamine receptors are also found in immune-support organs, including the sinuses, bone marrow, white blood cells, colon, liver, lungs, small intestine, spleen, thymus, and tonsils.
+They can contribute to sneezing, runny nose, watery, red, itchy eyes, rashes, breathing troubles such as wheezing, severe coughs, asthma, or hiccups.

-The stomach where histamine supports the release of hydrochloric acid which supports digestion.
-Excess histamine in the gut can present as food allergies and sensitivities.
+The stomach, where histamine supports the release of hydrochloric acid, plays a crucial role in digestion.
+Excess histamine in the gut can manifest as food allergies and sensitivities.

 All of these symptoms are due to differing histamine receptor cells being overactive, which triggers numerous immune system reactions.
 This blog does a great job explaining more about Histamine production in the body.